Volunteer at I-House

 2. Cooking Class Instructors

-Bring your favorite local or international recipe to share and to teach the International House Davis community.
-Cooking class is usually scheduled for Thursday evenings from 6 to 8 pm.
+Bring your favorite local or international recipe to share and to teach the International House Davis community!
+Cooking classes are usually scheduled for a weeknight evening from 6 to 8 pm, but other times are available.

 3. Language Class Instructors